Click to Purchase

 8) To create the signal light (and to be batman, you need a signal light) use a paint tin or anything round to create the shape for the end of the light beam in the sky.
 Chalk around the shape and draw two pieces of masking tape either side of the circle towards a point on one of the buildings.

-10) Paint in the initial of your little hero with black paint.
+10) Paint in the initial of your little hero with Rich Black paint.
 To infinity and beyond!

 You will need: